 Only about 60,000 tourists visit Dry Tortugas National Park every year.
 Most narrow their visit to Garden Key, the only island accessible via public ferry.

-The island is home to Fort Jefferson.
+The island paradise is home to Fort Jefferson.
 The large octagonal fortress dates back to 1845.
 Although it was never completed, it’s the third-largest fort in the United States.

 Besides learning about the rich history of the fort, visitors can partake in various water sports.
 Bring along a snorkel & mask to spot the park’s diverse marine life and coral reefs.
 Or paddle around the fortress in a kayak to goggle at it from sea level.

 Only got time for one Key West day trip?
 Set your sights on Bahia Honda State Park.
 Less than an hour’s drive from the city, the state park is home to incredible white-sand beaches.
 They’re among the finest Key West beaches to visit for travelers.

 The best way to experience Bahia Honda State Park is with a walk along one of its hiking trails.
 On the trails, you’ll walk past over 150 species of unique flora.
 The park’s interior is also a hot spot for bird-watchers.

 When to visit Key West